-Funding levels tied to Global Challenge State benchmarks
+Provide funding tied to Global Challenge State benchmarks

 Per-student funding levels are addressed by new state policy adopted in 2007.
-Based on recommendations from Washington Learns, Senate Bill 5806 established a long-term goal to improve per-student funding, which includes both state appropriations and tuition revenue, over the next 10 years to at least the 60th percentile of similar institutions in the Global Challenge States.
+Based on recommendations from Washington Learns, Senate Bill 5806 established a long-term goal to improve per-student funding over the next 10 years to at least the 60th percentile of similar institutions in the Global Challenge States.
 By also holding tuition to modest annual increases (7 percent per year), the new law requires the state to provide steady improvement in the level of funding per student.
 The Office of Financial Management is required to develop a "funding trajectory" from current funding levels to achieve the 60th percentile goal by 2017.
 OFM's first report is due by September 2008.